 Age profile of public transfers

-Similar to other advanced economies, public transfers in Canada has become a major component of intergenerational transfers, complementing transfers between family members.
-Through public transfers, individuals transfer wealth from their productive ages to finance consumption during the ages of dependency, following the life cycle theory of consumptions (Ando & Modigliani, 1963; Friedman, 1957; Mason & Lee, 2011).
+Similar to other advanced economies, public transfers in Canada have become a major component of intergenerational transfers, complementing transfers between family members.
+Through public transfers, working-age individuals transfer income to non-working-age groups, following the life cycle theory of consumptions (Ando & Modigliani, 1963; Friedman, 1957; Mason & Lee, 2011).
 Figure 1-A shows the age profile of public transfer in Canada for the year 2015 at the individual level.
-For both immigrants and natives, Net transfer is positive at younger ages where the individual depends significantly on inflows for its consumptions, and outflows are at their lowest levels.
-Between ages 25 and 65, outflows surpass inflows and Net transfer becomes negative the individual engages in income producing activities.
-As, in major countries with an advanced economy, full retirement benefits start around age 65 when individuals turn back to the government to finance the remaining years of their life.
-Net transfer becomes positive again and increases to reach its maximal in the final year of life.
+Per capita public transfers are very similar for natives and for immigrants in Canada.
+They overlap at almost every age.
+They are equal to approximatively xx,xxx $ on average between 0 and 19 years old for both immigrants and natives.
+Public transfers inflows decrease after 19 years old to reach a local minimum of xx,xxx$ at xx years old.
+Thereafter, public transfers inflows increase for immigrants and natives with a slight difference to the benefit of natives between 60 and 70 years old, due to a later retirement of immigrants.
+After 70 years old, public transfer inflows continue to increase for immigrants and natives at the same rate.

+On the other side, public transfer outflows are much lower for immigrants than natives after 15 years old.
+On average, public transfer inflows of people aged 15+ equals xx,xxx$ for immigrants and xx,xxx$ for natives….

+Net transfers : mettre en avant le fait que, à cause des outflows, la contribution nette positive des immigrants dure moins longtemps (de xx ans à xx ans) que pour les natufs (de xx ans à xx ans).

 While the per capita profiles are different but pretty close for immigrants and natives in 2015, the aggregate profile illustrated in Figure 1-B shows different patterns for the two populations, largely due to the difference in their population size.
 For instance, natives are responsible for the bulk of public transfers at all ages, especially for the sub population aged less than 10 and between 60 and 70 years old where the gap between the two population sizes are the largest.

 Figure 1 – Public transfer in 2015 for immigrants and for natives